annotation/stam/README.md

 We keep STAM simple and define only the bare minimum.
 Other functionality is included in extensions.
-Extensions do one or more of the following: they extend data model, specify new serialisations, specify mappings/crosswalks to other paradigms/formats, specify additional functionality.
+Extensions do one or more of the following: they extend the data model, specify new serialisations, specify mappings/crosswalks to other paradigms/formats, specify additional functionality.

 The following are currently defined: